Expertise and experience for your child’s cancer journey.

 If your child has been diagnosed with cancer, you are likely dealing with many emotions – shock, fear, devastation, anxiety and more.
 The good news is more than 80 percent of children diagnosed with cancer will be cured.
 And for children across eastern North Carolina, you don’t have to go far for world-class cancer care.

-At James and Connie Maynard Children’s Hospital, located at ECU Medical Medical Center in Greenville, we offer comprehensive cancer care for children, adolescents and young adults who have been diagnosed with all forms of childhood cancer.
+At ECU Health Maynard Children’s Hospital, located at ECU Medical Medical Center in Greenville, we offer comprehensive cancer care for children, adolescents and young adults who have been diagnosed with all forms of childhood cancer.
 Treatment options may include surgery, radiation and/or targeted chemotherapy, including some forms of immunotherapy.

 As a member of the Children’s Oncology Group, the largest global organization devoted exclusively to childhood and adolescent cancer research, our patients have access to the most up-to-date treatment protocols and phase two and phase three clinical trials.